Wuzzby/Security-Policy-as-Code/README.md

-# Security-Policy-as-Code
+# Security Policy-as-Code

-This repository contains a modular, version-controlled set of security policies written in Markdown and mapped to NIST 800-53 Rev. 5 and ISO/IEC 27001:2022 controls.
-It is designed to simulate how real-world organizations document, manage, and enforce cybersecurity governance.
+This project simulates a lightweight but realistic GRC (Governance, Risk, and Compliance) documentation stack for a security program.
+It contains modular policies, framework mappings, and operational artifacts to demonstrate GRC knowledge, risk-based thinking, and documentation control.

+> Built for both learning and portfolio use.

 ---

 ## Project Overview

-This project demonstrates:
+This lab demonstrates:

-- Policy design aligned with major compliance frameworks (NIST, ISO)
+- Policy development aligned with NIST 800-53 and ISO/IEC 27001
-- Control mapping and traceability
+- Control mapping traceability
-- Git-based version control for documentation governance
+- Git-based policy version control
+- GRC operational artifacts: audit checklists, risk register, and policy exception workflows
-- Simulation of stakeholder review using GitHub Issues
+- Simulation of real-world review cycles using GitHub Issues

-It is designed as both a learning tool and a professional portfolio artifact for GRC, compliance, and cybersecurity analyst roles.
+It’s built to mirror what an entry-level GRC Analyst, Cybersecurity Compliance Analyst, or Policy Coordinator might work on in an actual security program.

 ---